Booking Tickets in Advance

-For the evening I had bought tickets in advance online for the crazy Robot Café Show in Shinjuku’s Kabuki-Cho.
+For the evening I had bought tickets in advance online for the crazy Robot Café Show in Shinjuku’s Kabuki-Cho, the craziest show in Japan.

 I had seen plenty of photos and videos from friends and online.
 It looked like the kind of show that would only be able possible to stage here in Tokyo.
 I had not been sure if it was the right thing to go to with an 11 year old but after reading a few comments online I had decided to give it a go and find out for ourselves.